 Blue cheese is thought to have been invented by accident when a drunken cheese maker left behind a half-eaten loaf of bread in a moist cheese cave.
-When he returned back, he discovered that the mold covering the bread had transformed the cheese into a blue cheese.
+When he returned back, he discovered that the mold covering the bread had transformed the cheese into blue cheese.

 "Blue Vein cheeses," also called blue cheese, is a generic term used to describe a cheese produced with cow's milk, sheep's milk, or goat's milk and ripened with cultures of the mold Penicillium.
 The final product is characterized by green, gray, blue, or black veins or spots of mold throughout the body.
 These veins are created during the production stage when cheese is "spiked" with stainless steel rods to let oxygen circulate and encourage the growth of the mold.
 This process also softens the texture and develops the distinctive blue flavor.

-How Blue Cheese is Made
+How Blue Cheese Is Made

 The process of making blue cheese follows the same six standard steps used to make most types of cheeses:

 - Curds and whey